 Do I need eBay listing software if I'm just starting out?

 If you're listing fewer than 30 products from your own inventory, eBay's native Seller Hub is fine.
 The moment you start sourcing from a third-party supplier — AliExpress, Amazon, or a wholesale feed — the manual workflow stops working because you have no automated stock or price sync.
-That's the threshold where listing software pays for itself within the first two cancelled orders you avoid.
+That's the threshold where listing software pays for itself within the first two canceled orders you avoid.

 How is eBay listing software different from a repricer?